GLOBAL MARKETS-Stocks dip, bonds fall as CPI keeps Fed on course

 * Yellen speech likely to bolster case for 2015 rate rise

-* Brent crude oil falls ahead of long weekend (Updates to close of European markets)
+* Brent crude oil slips ahead of long weekend (Updates to U.S. market open, adds byline, dateline; previous LONDON)

 By Herbert Lash